 Those who have completed an undergraduate degree from an accredited institution and seek employment as a professional librarian, including a certified school library media specialist, or in a variety of other information professions are invited to apply for admission to the degree program.
-Applicants should have a 3.25 undergraduate grade-point average.
+Applicants preferably have an undergraduate grade point average of 3.25 or above.

 The GRE must have been taken within five years of the date of application.
-Applicants must have scores above the fiftieth percentile.
+Applicants preferably have an average of the scores on the three parts of the exam that is at or above the fiftieth percentile.
 If 12 or more hours of graduate work have been completed with a 3.0 grade point average, no GRE is needed.

 The ALA-accredited Master of Science degree is a 42 credit-hour program, including 3 courses required of all students.
 Either a thesis or non-thesis option is available.

 Successful students will gain knowledge of the generation, production, management, dissemination, and uses of information; roles various organizations/institutions play in promoting the flow and use of information; understanding of the role of the information professional as mediator between information resources and their users; and understanding of the roles of various tools and technologies in facilitating access to and use of information.